U.S. Alerts

 Night

-Wednesday Night: Showers likely and possibly a thunderstorm.
-Mostly cloudy, with a low around 76.
-Northeast wind around 5 mph.
-Chance of precipitation is 70%.
+Wednesday Night: A 30 percent chance of showers and thunderstorms, mainly between 7pm and 1am.
+Partly cloudy, with a low around 76.
+Southwest wind around 5 mph.

 Thursday